 Antique hunting – new style

-by Paul Kagan
+by Paul Kagan – American Home

 Whatever it was, Mrs Josephine Cleary found herself pleasantly caught up with her good old days, and memories of old Charleston, her mother’s city.
 She found her slim figure, deceptively youthful for a grandmother’s, being mysteriously propelled toward the attic.

 She didn’t like to visit the attic too often, because she found that the older she became the easier it was to think back to the past.
 “Strange,” she mused at the threshold, “the further you go forward, the closer you get to the beginning.”

-Inside the attic her involuntary movement continued to a massive black trunk in the corner.
+Inside the attic, her involuntary movement continued to a massive black trunk in the corner.
 It had been her mother’s, and bore the marks of a dozen ocean crossings.
 Josephine lifted the lid and let yesterday out.